top of page

 The secret of the human soul

-As in many religious writings, the concept of the "soul" comes into play here.
-We thus expand the classic-scientific view of a person's abilities by an additional dimension.
-From a religious point of view, the emergence of consciousness and reason is attributable to the work of the "rational soul" of man and not to the result of a system of networked neurons.
+As in many religious scriptures, the concept of the "soul" comes into play here.
+We thereby expand the classical scientific perspective on human capabilities with an additional dimension.
+The emergence of consciousness and reason is, from a religious viewpoint, attributable to the workings of the human "rational soul" and not the result of a system of networked neurons.

-The soul of a person is not within his body, but exists outside of space and time.
+The human soul is not located within the body but exists outside of space and time.
 Nevertheless, it is mysteriously connected to the body:

 The rational soul, or the human spirit, does not subsist through this body by inherence—that is to say, it does not enter it; for inherence and entrance are characteristics of bodies, and the rational soul is sanctified above this.
 It never entered this body to begin with, that it should require, upon leaving it, some other abode.
 No, the connection of the spirit with the body is even as the connection of this lamp with a mirror.
 If the mirror is polished and perfected, the light of the lamp appears therein, and if the mirror is broken or covered with dust, the light remains concealed.